byett/dsd/Nexys-A7/Lab-5/README.md

 * Click 'Program Device' then xc7a100t_0 to download siren.bit to the Nexys A7-100T board

-### 5. Work on and edit code with the following modifications (this will be your Fifth Lab Extension/Submission!)
+### 5. Work on and edit code with the following modifications (depending on when you do this, it will be your Fourth, Fifth, or Sixth Lab Extension/Submission!)

 #### A) Incorporate a square wave